-Major companies in the world use Neteller to send refunds of returns, pay cashbacks and remit money to suppliers.
-It’s also popular among smaller enterprises, freelancers and dropshippers, among others.
+Major companies worldwide use Neteller to send refunds of returns, pay cashback, and remit money to suppliers.
+It’s also popular among smaller enterprises, freelancers and dropshippers.

 You can send and receive money from businesses and individuals that don’t have a Neteller account.
-However, Neteller doesn’t serve as wallet and the money is immediately deposited or withdrawn from your bank account.
+However, Neteller doesn’t serve as a wallet; the money is immediately deposited or withdrawn from your bank account.

 Pricing: Free of cost.

 With over a million online stores and millions of individuals connected, Stripe is also a fantastic alternative to PayPal.